julioolvr/blog/source/posts/2016-06-16-telegram-bot-fsm-async-await.md

 I omitted some callbacks for brevity, but they're all pretty similar.
 That, I believe, is what makes modeling the bot as a FSM so useful.
 We can separate the transitions (I got this message and I was waiting for this other thing) from the actual behavior once a transition is applied.
-Our `oncancelled` callback nows that we were echoing and got a /stop command, that was then cancelled.
+Our `oncancelled` callback knows that we were echoing and got a /stop command, that was then cancelled.
 All it has to do is send the appropriate message back.
 Not even transition to another state - the FSM will handle it.

 We defined two new variables that we'll need across different messages outside of the callbacks - `name`, where we'll store